We must ensure that development:

 As these investments have to be made to service growth, they provide ideal opportunities to make meaningful environmental gains.

-This requires different expectations or minimum bottom lines from these investments, starting from their initial conception through to execution.
+This requires different expectations, starting from their initial conception through to execution.

 We can create buildings that have positive outcomes and maximise the experiences of their inhabitants through the use of green building principles.

 Our buildings can be used to generate electricity, food, heat and water, reducing pressure on our already scarce resources.

-By embedding more sustainable design principles in the planning, design, construction and operation of our buildings, Auckland can take a whole-of-life approach to protecting and enhancing the natural environment.
+By embedding more sustainable design principles in the planning, design, construction and operation of our buildings, we can take a whole-of-life approach to protecting and enhancing our natural environment.